-As a school, we have a small proportion of disadvantaged pupils which means that we are best placed to identify and target their individual needs as well as using funding to offer universal initiatives which impact positively on quality educational outcomes.
+As a school, we have a small but steadily increasing number of disadvantaged pupils which means that we are best placed to identify and target their individual needs as well as using funding to offer universal initiatives which impact positively on quality educational outcomes.

-As a school we have a very small PP % which means that each pupil accounts for a large % of the data.
+Each eligible pupil accounts for a large % of the data, in some cases, one pupil accounts for 50% of a cohort's PP data.
 This can sometimes mean that data is misleading so care is taken to focus specifically on individuals, their barriers to learning and how we can support these pupils to make positive progress over time.

-Of the 14 pupils, 2 are currently on the SEND register, 5 are being monitored for poor attendance and 8 pupils are in receipt of wave 2 intervention.
-Three pupils are new to the setting since September.
+Of the 21 eligible pupils, 7 are currently on the SEND register, 3 are being monitored for poor attendance and 11 pupils are in receipt of wave 2 intervention.
+Five pupils are new to the setting since September (3 in reception and 2 in Year 4).